Occupational Health and Safety Management System

 7.4.2 Internal communication

-The standard advises the organization that information should be communicated at various levels and with various frequencies as deemed suitable, and that the organization must ensure that the nature and frequency of communication allows continual improvement to result from the communication process itself.
+The standard advises the organization that information should be communicated at various levels and with various frequencies as deemed suitable and that the organization must ensure that the nature and frequency of communication allow continual improvement to result from the communication process itself.

 7.4.3 External communication